cakephp/docs/en/development/routing.rst

             ['controller' => 'Blogs', 'action' => 'view']
         )
         // Define the route elements in the route template
-        // to prependl as function arguments.
+        // to prepend as function arguments.
 Order matters as this
         // will pass the `$id` and `$slug` elements as the first and
         // second parameters.
 Any additional passed parameters in your
         // route will be added after the setPass() arguments.